awsdocs/aws-control-tower-guide/doc_source/roles-how.md

 + **aws\-controltower\-ReadOnlyExecutionRole**
 + **aws\-controltower\-AuditReadOnlyRole**

-`ReadOnlyExecutionRole:` Note that this role allows the audit account to read objects in S3 buckets across the entire organization \(in contrast to the `SecurityAudit` policy, which allows for metadata access only\)\.
+`ReadOnlyExecutionRole:` Note that this role allows the audit account to read objects in Amazon S3 buckets across the entire organization \(in contrast to the `SecurityAudit` policy, which allows for metadata access only\)\.

 **aws\-controltower\-AdministratorExecutionRole:**
 + Has administrator permissions